alaverde/template-pattern/README.md

 # template-pattern
-Example of template pattern with sellers commissions
+Example of template pattern with commission's payment in payroll